London's 2026 Basement Legalization Bylaws, Explained in Plain English.

 Don’t Risk a Tear-Out: Meet the 1.95m OBC Rule

 Legalizing a suite requires strict adherence to the OBC’s 1.95m ceiling and 0.38 sq. m egress minimums.
-Discover why underpinning is a critical investment.
+Discover why structural verification is a critical investment.

-Ignoring a municipal Order to Comply triggers immediate fines and legal charges from City of London enforcement.
-Beyond daily penalties, the City has the authority to mandate costly tear-outs of any work performed without a building permit, which can result in the total loss of a $60,000 to $120,000 investment.
+Ignoring a municipal Order to Comply triggers escalating fines and legal charges from City of London enforcement.
+Beyond daily penalties, the City has the authority to mandate costly remediation or tear-outs of any work performed without a building permit, which can jeopardize a $60,000 to $120,000 investment.
+Use the Order to Comply triage tool or read the full resolution guide if an inspector has already attended.

-The Ontario Building Code (OBC) mandates a minimum continuous ceiling height of 1.95m (6' 5"); if your basement falls short, expensive concrete underpinning is your only legal path.
+The Ontario Building Code (OBC) mandates a minimum continuous ceiling height of 1.95m (6' 5"); if your basement falls short, concrete underpinning or bench footing is required to meet code.
 A full legal conversion typically ranges from $60,000 to $120,000.
-Failing to invest in this renders the unit illegal and subject to mandatory closure.
+Review the 1.95m OBC height guide and the bench footing vs. underpinning comparison before pricing the structural work.

-You are legally required to apply for the licence within 7 days of issuing an N13 notice.
+You are required by by-law to apply for the licence within 7 days of issuing an N13 notice.
 The licence is valid for 6 months.
-Note that issuing an N13 before you have your building permit in hand is a violation that will cause the LTB to dismiss your eviction case.
+Note that issuing an N13 before you have your building permit in hand is a violation that highly risks an immediate LTB dismissal of your eviction case.
+Use the N13 timeline mapper to calculate the licensing window.